jugglinmike/command-the-command-line/src/material/about-course/index.md

 within a "virtual machine."
-Thanks to the free and open source software [VirtualBox](https://www.virtualbox.org/), [Vagrant](https://www.vagrantup.com/), and [Ubuntu](http://www.ubuntu.com/), students can complete the exercise in a purpose-built Unix-like environment using their personal computer and at no charge.
+Thanks to the free and open source software [VirtualBox](https://www.virtualbox.org/), [Vagrant](https://www.vagrantup.com/), and [Ubuntu](http://www.ubuntu.com/), students can complete the exercises in a purpose-built Unix-like environment using their personal computer and at no charge.

+The default user account in the exercise environment is named "speaker", and it is configured to use the Bash shell.
+Administrative access requires a password, and that password is "speaker".